rejectedbanana/BoB/README.md

 ## How to use the app
 - Open the app on your watch.

-- Tap the "Start Sampling Button!
+- Tap the "Start Sampling Button"!

 - On the next screen, tap the "Start" Button.